tk-notes/blog/fun-with-dates/README.md

 We build each attribute: `dayAgo`, `monthAgo`, and `yearAgo` by basically handling the Date object as we know.

 But now we also need to implement the object in the plural: `daysAgo`, `monthsAgo`, and `yearsAgo`.
-But only for number greater than 1.
+But only for a number greater than 1.

 For these new attributes, we don't need to create a whole new date again.
 We can use the same value from the singular attributes.